Participating in Clinical Trials

 A Research Study With Human Subjects

 A clinical trial is a research study that involves human subjects.
 The purpose of a clinical trial is to find out if an experimental drug, therapy, medical device, lifestyle change, or test will help treat, find, or prevent a disease.
 A clinical trial may compare experimental products or tests to those already available or may compare existing treatments with each other in order to determine which one is safer or more effective.

-The five main types of clinical trials are treatment, screening, diagnostic, prevention, and quality of life trials.
+The five main types of clinical trials are treatment, screening, diagnostic, prevention, and supportive care trials.